 • RAADS-R (Ritvo Autism Asperger Diagnostic Scale-Revised)

 ADHD often coexists with giftedness and impacts focus, impulsivity, and emotional regulation.
-Testing for ADHD may include:
+Testing for 2e adults with ADHD may include:

 • Conners’ Adult ADHD Rating Scale (CAARS)